"Rolls-Royce Motor Cars is part of the BMW Group and its Goodwood manufacturing plant sits in the heart of the West Sussex countryside.

 The next stage of the process is a Strengths Video Interview.
 You can complete this at any time of day during your three-day invitation window and will be recorded answering a set of questions.
 There is a practice question at the start and you get multiple chances to record each question, plus the GetMyFirstJob team are on hand to support you and give you lots of top tips and advice!
 Following this, successful applicants will be shortlisted and invited to a face-to-face Assessment Centre with BMW Group.

-Assessment Centres for this role are provisioned to take place in the week commencing the 3rd of April.
+Assessment Centres for this role are provisioned to take place in the second half of April or first week in May.